Teaching Kids About Privacy and Personal Boundaries - Baby Chick

 Be Their Role Model for Boundaries

 Show them your boundaries and consent so they can see what it looks like and sounds like when someone expresses their need for privacy.
-Seek their permission before you touch their belongings or ask them if it’s okay if you help them tie their shoes or button their shirt.
-Respect their answer and equally demand the same in response to your boundaries.4
+Seek their permission before touching their belongings, or ask if it’s okay to help them tie their shoes or button their shirt.
+Respect their answer and expect the same in return for your boundaries.4

 Teach Them Rules or Social Expectations

-This can include house rules or rules in public, things like shutting the door to go to the bathroom, asking for permission to come into a person’s bedroom, and the difference between private and public conversations.
-You could write this list up and keep it somewhere visible, and as they get older, you can adapt or add to the list.
+This can include house rules, safety rules, or expectations in public spaces, such as shutting the door when using the bathroom, asking permission before entering someone’s bedroom, and understanding the difference between private and public conversations.
+You could write this list up and keep it somewhere visible; as they get older, you can adapt or add to it.

 Teach Them the Difference Between Secrets, Surprises, and Privacy

-Explain that secrets aren’t allowed and focus on surprises or privacy instead.
-Let them know that secrets can feel uncomfortable or that there is no end date and must keep a secret forever.
-On the other hand, a surprise is something positive, and the time for keeping quiet will end at some point soon.
-Privacy is also about setting the tone so we can have public or private conversations and differentiate between the two.
+Explain that secrets aren’t allowed, and focus on the ideas of surprises or privacy instead.
+Let them know that secrets can feel uncomfortable or that there is no end date, and must keep a secret forever.
+On the other hand, a surprise is something positive, and the time for keeping quiet will come to an end soon.
+Privacy is also about setting the tone, allowing us to have public or private conversations and differentiate between the two.

-For example, I am thrilled for my daughter to ask me many questions about the human body.
-Still, sometimes the conversation is private, like if she asks about a difference that she has noticed in someone, such as their appearance or behavior.
-I will tell her I’m happy to answer the question (no questions are off-limits in our house), but I would prefer to have the conversation in private, not public, so the person doesn’t hear us talking about them as we need to be compassionate.
+For example, I am thrilled that my daughter asks me many questions about the human body.
+Still, sometimes the conversation is private, such as when she asks about a difference she has noticed in someone, like their appearance or behavior.
+I will tell her I’m happy to answer the question (no questions are off-limits in our house), but I would prefer to have the conversation in private, not public, so the person doesn’t hear us talking about them, as we need to be compassionate.

 Explain Body Privacy